Spatial Network Calculus: Toward Deterministic Wireless Networking: Spatial Regulations

 The upper bound of \(N(r)\) for \(r \geq H\) is given by the area of a circle with radius \(r+H\), divided by the area required per transmitter:

 Expanding and rearranging this expression, and applying \(P_{\rm total}(o,r) = N(r)P\), we get:

 Due to the stationarity, we obtain the result in the lemma. \end{proof}

-\begin{remark} Lemma \ref{lem:hardcore} states that a type II MHCPP with constant transmit power mark \(P\) is strongly ball regulated, with the upper bound specified in (\ref{eqn:hardcorebound}) holding for any circular area of radius \( r \) centered at an arbitrarily chosen point in space.
+\begin{remark} Lemma \ref{lem:hardcore} states that an HCPP with a constant transmit power mark \(P\) is strongly ball regulated, with the upper bound specified in (\ref{eqn:hardcorebound}) holding for any circular area of radius \( r \) centered at an arbitrarily chosen point in space.
 If these centers are selected based on a jointly stationary point process \(\Psi\), the condition in (\ref{eqn:hardcorebound}) remains valid.
-Consequently, a type II MHCPP with a hardcore distance \( H \) and constant transmit power mark \(P\) is also weakly $\left(P, \frac{2\pi P}{\sqrt{12}H}, \frac{\pi P}{\sqrt{12}H^2}\right)$-ball regulated with respect to any stationary point process. \end{remark}
+Consequently, an HCPP with a hardcore distance \( H \) and constant transmit power mark \(P\) is also weakly $\left(P, \frac{2\pi P}{\sqrt{12}H}, \frac{\pi P}{\sqrt{12}H^2}\right)$-ball regulated with respect to any stationary point process. \end{remark}

 In addition to regulating total power within a circular region, we also impose regulations on the power of shot noise.